storacha/specs/w3-filecoin.md

 ### _Storefront_ receives a Filecoin piece

-A [Storefront] MUST submit content for aggregation by it's piece CID.
+A [Storefront] MUST submit content for aggregation by its piece CID.
 It MAY be computed from content by a trusted actor or it MAY be computed by the [Storefront] itself.
 A [Storefront] MUST provide a capability that can be used to submit a piece to be replicated by (Filecoin) Storage Providers.
 It may be invoked by a [Storefront] client or delegated to a hired third party, ether way a [Storefront] MUST acknowledge request by issuing a signed receipt.
 A [Storefront] MAY decide to verify submitted piece prior to aggregation.
 A [Storefront] MAY also operate trusted actor that computes and submits pieces on content upload.

 Once a [Storefront] receives the offer for a piece, it is pending for verification.
 The [Storefront] MUST issue a receipt proving that request state has transition from `uninitialized` to `pending` if result was `ok`, or to `failed` if result was `error`.
 The [Storefront] MAY fail invocation if piece `content` has not been provided.